 The most important step in the honors thesis process is selecting your topic/question for study.
 Your topic can be from any discipline, but it should focus on an area that interests you as you'll be exploring it thoroughly over an extended period.

-Selecting a faculty adviser is the second most important step in completing an honors thesis.
-Your faculty adviser must be a full-time faculty member at NSU (although you may have associate advisers not affiliated with NSU).
+Selecting a faculty advisor is the second most important step in completing an honors thesis.
+Your faculty advisor must be a full-time faculty member at NSU (although you may have associate advisors not affiliated with NSU).
 This person will provide feedback and guidance on the thesis proposal and project, but you're responsible for leading and completing this project.

 You should begin working with a faculty member as early as possible.
 You can approach a faculty member you've previously worked with, taken a course with, or met through an honors Research Roundtable and ask about their interest in assisting with your honors thesis.
 If they're unable to offer assistance, they may suggest a faculty colleague who may be available.